Ritika-gupta13/Basic-inventory-and-prize-checker/statement.md

 # Problem Statement

 Small retail businesses, particularly those operating in e-commerce or small physical stores, require a simple and reliable tool to manage their product stock and pricing.
-The lack of an efficient system can lead to time-consuming manual checks, potential stockouts (missed sales), or over-ordering.
-The core problem is the need for a management tool that digitally tracks stock levels and automatically flags products needing reorder.
+The lack of an efficient system can lead to time-consuming manual checks or over-ordering.
+The core problem is the need for a management tool that digitally tracks stock levels.

 # Scope of the Project